martinjaros/thesis/sources/1-intro.md

 such as moving map systems, PDAs or other specialized hardware.
 These provides user with classic route navigation and map projection, while this project gives spatial extension to further improve total situational awareness.
 The analogy are the head up and head down displays, each delivering specific set of information.
-This project is focuses on visual enhancement instead of a full featured navigation device.
+This project focuses on visual enhancement instead of a full featured navigation device.
+Overview on of the project design is in the following figure.

 ![Project overview][overview]